thejoshwolfe/git-vendor/README.md

     - [x] Quoting unusual characters in the config file uses shell syntax using Python's `shlex` module.
 - [x] File name based include/exclude filtering of external content.
 The syntax is very similar to the gitignore syntax.
 - [x] Vendoring a subdirectory instead of the entire project's directory structure.
 E.g. with `--dir=vendor/foo --subdir=src`, the external file `src/bar.txt` in your project becomes as `vendor/foo/bar.txt` with no `src` component.
 - [x] Support for also vendoring the submodules of a vendored project while following the proper commit pointers.
-(They can be omitted with a filename based exclude rule.)
+(They can be omitted with a file name based exclude rule.)
 - [x] Proper documentation for command line interface and config file.
     - [x] Cleanup argparse CLI so that more options are accepted as positional arguments.
 E.g. `git-vendor mv --dir a/b/c --new-dir a/z/c` should instead be expressible as `git-vendor mv a/{b,z}/c` (in Bash).
 - [ ] During `git-vendor add`, make `--follow-branch <branch>` the default, where `<branch>` is determined via `git remote show`.